 - At the early stages of negotiation where the client wants an independent option of valuation.

-- Where all the information requested by the Valuer has not been made available.
+- The information requested by the Valuer has not been made available.

 - When a minority shareholder engages the Valuer and does not have full access to all the business records.

 - When the spouse of the business owner engages the Valuer to value a business for a family law property settlement and they do not hold an ownership interest in the business.